 Software tools developed in our group

-Our group develops and maintains several code bases to support our research goals.
+Our group develops and maintains several software suites to support our research goals.

 ARC’s mission is to provide the kinetics community with a well-documented and extensible code base for automatically calculating species thermochemistry and reaction rate coefficients.
 ARC has many advanced features, yet at its core it is simple: It accepts 2D graph representations of chemical species (i.e., SMILES, InChI, or RMG’s adjacency list), and automatically executes, tracks, and processes relevant electronic structure calculation jobs on user-defined server\s.
 The principal outputs of ARC are thermodynamic properties (H, S, Cp) and high-pressure limit kinetic rate coefficients of species and reactions of interest.